18. Libraries

 The built-in Python modules do a lot that you need, but there are many external Application Programming Interfaces (APIs), libraries or modules.
 We will look at some of these external libraries.

-One popular way to install external libraries is through pip. pip is a commandline tool that allows you to install Python libraries from the Python Package Index PyPi.
-In order to install a Python library from PyPi, all you need to know is the package name, e.g. pandas, and then you can issue the installation as follows.
+One popular way to install external libraries is through pip. pip is a command-line tool that installs Python packages from the Python Package Index (PyPI).
+To install a package, you usually only need its name, such as pandas.

 pip install <package_name>